Our Office

 We are preparing an hourly report of solar activity

-The number of sunspots is approximately 59, which in this case typically represents moderate solar activity that may lead to moderate geomagnetic storms
+The number of sunspots is approximately 34, which in this case usually indicates a low probability of weak geomagnetic storms.

 Solar Activities Reporter